Dyloso/SlendytubbiesWorldsOfflineOnlinePatch/README.md

 ---

+## Known Limitations

+- **Usernames are non-functional** — player display names will not show correctly in-game.
+This is due to bypassing the original authentication server.
+- **In-game chat is non-functional** — for the same reason as above.

+A fix for both may be added in a future update based on community feedback.

+---

 ## Credits

 Reverse engineered and developed using MelonLoader, Harmony, Unity Explorer, ILSpy, dotPeek, and Wireshark.
 The game uses Mirror networking with Light Reflective Mirror as the relay transport.